-\\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), and Developmental Grammar and Composition (EN 099) before entering the fall semester of their Freshman year.
-If any of these math or english courses are required (MA 098, MA 099, and/or EN 099) prior to entrance to MA 102 and/or EN 101, this degree program may require extra time to complete.
+In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), before entering the Fall Semester of their Freshman year.
+If any of these math courses are required (MA 098, MA 099,) prior to entrance to MA 102, this degree program may require extra time to complete.
 In addition, any students that drop or withdraw from courses, may require additional time to complete the degree program.
-You should follow this outline (Math Competent) if you have the ability to enter MA 102 and EN 101 your Freshman year.
+You should follow this outline (Math Competent) if you have the ability to enter MA 102 your Freshman year.

-Fall Semester - Year 1 (17 Hours) Spring Semester - Year 1 (17 Hours) EN 101 English Composition 3 EN 102 English Composition 3 MA 102 College Algebra or higher 3 BU 105 Public Speaking 3 CH 101 General, Inorganic, BioChemistry 4 FA 110 Fine Art from a Christian Perspective 3 PO 101 American National Government 3 HI 201 American History 3 ES 101 Physical Well Being 1 BI 101 Concepts in Biology 4 CS 101 Bible Survey (GC Minor) 3 ES 102 Physical Well Being 1 FD 100A Discipleship 0 FD 100B Discipleship 0 17 17 statement successive approximation and property in the second successive succ Fall Semester - Year 2 (17 Hours) Spring Semester - Year 2 (17 Hours) BI 212 Anatomy & Physiology I 4 BI 213 Anatomy & Physiology II 4 MA 200 Statistics 3 BI 250 Microbiology 4 CS 322 Christian Theology I (GC Minor) 3 CS 323 Christian Theology II (GC Minor) 3 PY 220 Human Growth & Development 3 CS/HI 330 Baptist History 3 PH 210 Introduction to Logic 3 NU 250 Introduction to Professional Nursing 3 FD 200 Christian Worldview 1 17 17
+Fall Semester - Year 1 (18 Hours) Spring Semester - Year 1 (17 Hours) EN 101 English Composition 3 EN 102 English Composition 3 MA 102 College Algebra or higher 3 BU 105 Public Speaking 3 CH 101 General, Inorganic, BioChemistry 4 FA 110 Fine Art from a Christian Perspective 3 PO 101 American National Government 3 HI 201 American History 3 ES 101 Physical Well Being 1 BI 101 Concepts in Biology 4 CS 101 Bible Survey (GC Minor) 3 ES 102 Physical Well Being 1 TM 100 Pathfinders 1 NU 100 Nursing Discipleship 1 0 18 17